sahilarora-1/Gmail_Management_Agent/README.md

 Select 2 to compose a new email manually or let AI generate one for you.

-Select 3 to send mass email – Send emails to multiple recipients at once
+Select 3 to send mass email – Send emails to multiple recipients at once (To use mass email sending option add a csv file in the Gmail_agent folder)

 Select 4 to exit the program.